-Coach Lohmeyer is the Varsity Running Backs coach for the 2015 season.
+Coach Lohmeyer is the Varsity TE and H back coach for the 2016 season.
 He also handles the Video and Communication for the team.
-This is his 7th year as a coach at the high school level after several successful seasons coaching in the Thornton Junior Football League.
+This is his 8th year as a coach at the high school level after several successful seasons coaching in the Thornton Junior Football League.
 Coach Lohmeyer grew up in northeast Kansas and graduated from Linn High School.
 He graduated from the United Air Force Academy in 1994 with a B.S. in Human Factors Engineering.
 More importantly, he met his wife Tempe while in Colorado Springs.
 Coach Lohmeyer served in the Air Force for 8 years including assignments in Texas, Arizona, Alaska, and North Carolina.
 He moved to Colorado in 2002 and currently teaches math at MRHS.
 Troy and Tempe have two children.
-Austin (who attends Horizon High School) and Justine.
+Austin (who attends the University of Wyoming) and Justine.

 Varsity Offensive Coordinator / QBs